thepythongeeks/sending-email-with-python-and-jinja2-tutorial/README.md

 # Sending Email With Python Tutorial
 This is full code example for "Sending Email With Python" article.
-Read the post here: https://pythongeeks.net/python-tutorials/sending-email-with-python/
+Read the post at [Python Geeks](https://pythongeeks.net/python-tutorials/sending-email-with-python/)

 ## Install packages in requirements.txt
 ```